FluffyBullet/BensRental/README.md

 ### Deployment
 ### Creating a copy

+For a copy of this project, you can select "Fork" on the top right of the [project repository](https://github.com/FluffyBullet/BensRental).
+On the dropdown displayed after clicking the button, the bottom will show "+ Create a new fork"

+This will create a repository in your own github, but will require the following to be displayed as a website:

+1. Create a env.py file in your IDE to include the following variables:
+    1. Database URL - provided by your database provider, in example on this course I used ElephantSQL
+    1. Secret Key - This can be a secure string/pattern chosen by yourself or a random generated password.
+1. Add a new pipeline on Heroku, then configuring your "VARS" in the settings tab to include the above, along with PORT and value of 8000.

 ### Progression log

 After creating two templates and base template, I used w3 validators for HTML and CSS written on this project.